What is Influencer Marketing? (And How it Can Benefit You)

 Step 2: Know and understand your target niche/audience

-Knowing and understanding what makes your target market ‘buy’ or ‘not buy’ certain products is key to forming a good digital marketing strategy.
+Knowing and understanding what makes your target market ‘buy’ or ‘not buy’ is key to forming a good digital marketing strategy.
 Also, knowing your target demographic is essential for effective messaging.

 Once you’ve figured out this vital information, you can then choose the most appropriate influencer for your brand based on those standards.

 As the saying goes, “Keep your friends close but keep your enemies closer.”
 Similarly, it pays to watch your competitors closely because you’ll have an idea of what works and what does not.
 By observing how they interact with their audience and most especially who they choose to represent their brand, you’ll get helpful information that will help you create a stronger marketing strategy.